Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to ensure that User1 can deploy Template1.
 The solution must follow the principle of least privilege.

-Which permission should you grant to User1, and which parameter should be speci¬ed when you create KV1?
+Which permission should you grant to User1, and which parameter should be specified when you create KV1?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.